-Wait for Resource Status to Apply Configuration
+Wait on Resource Status for Applied Configuration

 Istio’s mesh configuration is declarative, which means that you define a configuration and Istio propagates the changes through the mesh over time.
 As a result, your command might attempt to use your service mesh before the relevant resources are ready.